 Photo: Dr. Jean-Paul Rodrigue, 2013.

-Cartoons of green (unripened) bananas are commonly imported in reefers at a temperature of 13 degrees Celsius.
-After being brought to a specialized facility or grocery distribution center the cartoons are loaded into the sealed ripening room (colloquially known as “banana room”) with the temperature-controlled to 17 degrees Celsius.
+Cartoons of green (unripened) bananas are commonly imported in reefers at 13 degrees Celsius.
+After being brought to a specialized facility or grocery distribution center, the cartoons are loaded into the sealed ripening room (colloquially known as “banana room”) with the temperature controlled to 17 degrees Celsius.
 Ethylene, a natural ripening agent, is pumped into the room (at 1 ppm) and left for 24 hours.
-The ethylene is then ventilated out of the room and the bananas are left to ripen for three to four days depending on their initial condition and the ripening level the customer would like.
+The ethylene is then ventilated out of the room, and the bananas are left to ripen for three to four days, depending on their initial condition and the ripening level the customer would like.
 The ripened bananas are then ready to be delivered to grocery stores.